A Brief History

 - GIF: Simple frame-based animation.
 Each frame is a full or partial image.
 Frame disposal methods control how frames composite.
 Maximum simplicity, maximum compatibility.

-- WebP: Also frame-based, but with interframe compression.
+- WebP: Also frame-based, but with better compression and partial-frame animation support.
 Supports both lossy and lossless animation.
 Frame blending options provide smoother transitions.
 Files are dramatically smaller at the same visual quality.

 Transparency